Emergency stroke treatment in Orange Park, Florida

 If you suspect someone is exhibiting stroke symptoms, don't wait.
 Call 911 immediately.

-Orange Park Medical Center earned advanced certifications from The Joint Commission as a Primary Stroke Center and an Acute Stroke Ready Hospital.
+Orange Park Medical Center is a Comprehensive Stroke Center.
 Additionally, our program has received the American Heart Association/American Stroke Association’s Get With The Guidelines—Stroke Gold Plus Quality Achievement Award with Target: Stroke Honor Roll Elite.
-We also received recognition from the Agency for Health Care Administration (AHCA) as a Comprehensive Stroke Center.

 Comprehensive stroke care